jaesungreemei/mongooseAI-prod/README.md

     ├── bin
     ├── config                  # config files containing customized .properties files ├── libs
-    ├── connectors              # new location of extracted connector files ├── licenses
+    ├── licenses
     ├── logs
     └── site-docs
 ```
-> The only differences from the original Apache Kafka directory structure is in the `config` and `connectors` directories.

 ##### Apache Cassandra
 ```